pandastrike/panda-confidential/API.md

 {encrypt} = confidential()

 do ->
   # Somehow get the symmetric key for your setup.
-See key.Symmetric() for generating keys suitable for symmetric encryption.
+See key.symmetric() for generating keys suitable for symmetric encryption.
   myKey = lookupSymmetricKey()

   # Person A symmetrically encrypts their data.